-- Have some familiarity with operating system (OS) functionality, and be able to use some of that functionality (e.g. clock_gettime or gettimeofday) from within C/C++ programs, - Be able to edit, compile, debug, and run programs in Linux, - Have some familiarity with assembler-level programming, i.e. be able to follow program code examples that use assembler code - Have at least some understanding of processor architecture, e.g. the concepts of virtual memory, caches, pipelines, etc.
+- Be able to modify existing and write new programs in C/C++ - Have some familiarity with operating system (OS) functionality, and be able to use some of that functionality (e.g. clock\gettime or gettimeofday) from within C/C++ programs, - Be able to edit, compile, debug, and run programs in Linux, - Have some familiarity with assembler-level programming, i.e. be able to follow program code examples that use assembler code - Have at least some understanding of processor architecture, e.g. the concepts of virtual memory, caches, pipelines, etc.